MarkM2000/Final-Project-MAP674/README.md

 ## Clipping points
 I will be clipping points by using the `gpd.read_file` read files that consist of clipping points.

+### Filtering the Australia map
+The `ne_50m_admin_0_countries` file, which was original downloaded from <a href="https://www.naturalearthdata.com/downloads/50m-cultural-vectors/50m-admin-0-countries-2/">Natural Earth Data</a>.
+Once downloaded, I will open up the ZIP folder, which is `ne_50m_admin_0_countries.zip` and it will show the files contained in it.
+For the file itself, I plan to focus on Australia.
+To do that, I will right click "ne_50m_admin_0_countries" and select the "Filter" section.
+It will open this file (see above), and to fix this, I will click on "NAME" in the Fields section, and select Australia from the "Sample" section.
+It will produce `"NAME" = 'Australia'` once both steps are done, and once I click ok, it produces Australia.

 ### Exporting the file
+To export the file, right click it select `Save Features As` in the export tab.
+The name of the file will be `ne_50m_admin_0_australia` and it will be as a geojson file.
+It looks something like this above, and when finished, select ok.

 ### Importing the data
 I will import the following data into the file: